 Chapter 9 : Year 1: Light

 Because he was taller than the others, he saw her first.
 He didn’t – he couldn’t – stop to explain anything to them.
-Instead, he just ran towards her while pulling out his wand.
-His mind was blank – it was as if nothing else went on around him.
+Instead, he began running towards her while pulling out his wand.
+His mind was blank – it was as if everything around him stopped exisitng.
 The fire, the chaos, and the panic – all of it was gone.
 Every sound was gone and every movement stopped.
-His arm was heavy when he raised his, aimed his wand and opened his mouth to break the sudden silence that made a strong feeling of discomfort crawl under his skin.
+His arm was heavy when he raised it, aimed his wand and opened his mouth to break the sudden silence that made a strong feeling of discomfort crawl under his skin.

 “Expelliarmus!
 Stupefy!
 Pertrificus Totalus!”